gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ## Potential breaking changes

-### Running Gradle on Java 6 is no longer supported.
+### Running Gradle on Java 6 is no longer supported

-Gradle itself now requires Java 7 or better to run, but compiling project sources and running tests with Java 6 remains supported.
+Gradle itself now requires Java 7 or better to run, but compiling project sources and running tests with Java 6 is still supported.
-See [Compiling and testing for Java 6](userguide/java_plugin.html#sec:java_cross_compilation) in the Userguide.
+See [Compiling and testing for Java 6](userguide/java_plugin.html#sec:java_cross_compilation) in the Gradle Userguide.
 There are also instructions on how to compile and test [Groovy](userguide/groovy_plugin.html#sec:groovy_cross_compilation) and [Scala](userguide/scala_plugin.html#sec:scala_cross_compilation) for Java 6.

+### Compiling and testing with Java 5 is no longer supported

-Support for compiling and testing on Java 5 has been dropped.
+Support for compiling and testing on Java 5 has been removed.

 ### Sonar plugin has been removed

-The legacy Sonar plugin has been removed from the distribution.
-It is superceded by the official plugin from SonarQube (http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Gradle).
+The legacy Sonar plugin has been removed from the Gradle distribution.
+It is superceded by [the official plugin from SonarQube](http://docs.sonarqube.org/display/SCAN/Analyzing+with+SonarQube+Scanner+for+Gradle).

-### eclipse-cdt plugin has been removed
+### The eclipse-cdt plugin has been removed

-The `eclipse-cdt` plugin was introduced before Gradle 2.0 but wasn't actively maintained.
-It has now been removed.
+The `eclipse-cdt` plugin is no longer supported and has been removed.

-### Test result and report directory take task name into account
+### Unique default test result and report directories

-The defaults for the outputs of tasks of type Test have changed to take the task name into account when used with the `Java Plugin`.
+The default location of reports produced by tasks of type Test have changed to incorporate the task name when used with the `Java Plugin`.
-This allows having multiple tasks of type Test with non conflicting default report and result folders.
+This allows multiple tasks of type Test to produce non-conflicting default report and result directories without additional configuration.
-When the Java Plugin is applied, the report directory for a task of type `Test` with name `test` is now `$buildDir/reports/tests/test`.
-The `test-result` folder for task `test` is now `$buildDir/test-results/tests`.
+When the Java Plugin is applied, the report directory for a task of type `Test` with the name "test" is now `$buildDir/reports/tests/test`.
+The test results directory for task "test" is now `$buildDir/test-results/tests`.

-To keep the previous behaviour, the reports output directory of Test tasks can be configured explicitly:
+To revert to the previous behaviour, the reports output directory of Test tasks can be configured explicitly:

     test.reports.html.destination = testReportDir // build/reports/tests
     test.reports.xml.destination = testResultDir // build/test-results